12 minutes read

 In Dubai, decorations are hung everywhere, events are planned, and fireworks are organized all around the city.

-On this holiday, people visit sights such as the Louvre Abu Dhabi, Dubai Museum, or Al Fahidi Historical District; go out to eat; or undertake other activities.
+On this holiday, people visit sights such as the Louvre Abu Dhabi, the Dubai Museum, or the Al Fahidi Historical District; go out to eat; or undertake other activities.

 Islamic holidays in the UAE follow the lunar calendar and are set according to moon sightings.
-The religious figures of the country make astrological calculations and observe the sky awaiting to see the crescent which indicates the beginning of a new lunar month.
+The religious figures of the country make astrological calculations and observe the sky, awaiting the crescent, which indicates the beginning of a new lunar month.
 The UAE holiday schedule includes both the national holidays and the Islamic holidays.

 Any public holiday that falls on the weekend, which is Saturday and Sunday in the UAE, is transferred to the following Monday.
 This allows UAE residents and nationals to enjoy the holidays to the fullest.

 The Federal Decree-Law No. 33 of 2021 aims to unify public holiday policy.
-This Decree-Law aims to ensure the employees of both the private and government sector have the same holiday schedule; which promotes equality and inclusivity in the workplace.
+This Decree-Law aims to ensure that the employees of both the private and government sectors have the same holiday schedule, which promotes equality and inclusivity in the workplace.

 Eid Al Fitr and Eid Al Adha are both celebrated for 3 days each.
 In 2025, Eid al Fitr will likely be celebrated from March 31 to April 2, 2025, and Eid Al Adha from May 31 to June 2, 2025.